MaghsoodSalimi/STORM/README.md

 ## 🚀 Introduction

-This repository showcases a comprehensive project that demonstrates technical competencies across data engineering, cloud platforms, automation, data visualization, and applied machine learning.
+This repository showcases a comprehensive project that demonstrates technical competencies across data engineering, cloud platforms, automation, data visualization, applied machine learning, and simple web app development.
 It highlights the development of an end-to-end data pipeline integrated with an AI model, emphasizing real-time data processing and predictive analytics.

 ---